rapidsai/raft/README.md

 By taking a primitives-based approach to algorithm development, RAFT
 - accelerates algorithm construction time
 - reduces the maintenance burden by maximizing reuse across projects, and
-- centralizes the core computations, allowing future optimizations to benefit all algorithms that use them.
+- centralizes core reusable computations, allowing future optimizations to benefit all algorithms that use them.

 The accelerated functions in RAFT span the following general categories:
 #####